pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 DCB Event
 ---------

-A :class:`~eventsourcing.dcb.api.DCBEvent` represents a settled collection of facts to be appended, or that has already been recorded, in an :ref:`event store <DCB Recorders>`.
+A :class:`~eventsourcing.dcb.api.DcbEvent` represents a settled collection of facts to be appended, or that has already been recorded, in an :ref:`event store <DCB Recorders>`.

 .. code-block:: python

     from uuid import uuid4
-    from eventsourcing.dcb.api import DCBEvent
+    from eventsourcing.dcb.api import DcbEvent

-    student_registered = DCBEvent(
+    student_registered = DcbEvent(
         type="StudentRegistered",
         data=b'{"student_id": "student:123", "name": "Sara", "max_courses": 5}',
         tags=["student:123"],